Montjuïc Funicular: Overview

 The funicular is part of the Autoritat del Transport Metropolità integrated fare network and is listed on maps as part of the metro network.
 It is operated by Transports Metropolitans de Barcelona (TMB), which also operates most of the metro lines.

-The funicular is one of three funiculars in Barcelona, the other two being the Funicular de Vallvidrera and the Funicular del Tibidabo, although neither of these is operated by TMB.
+The funicular is one of three funiculars in Barcelona.
+The other two are the Funicular de Vallvidrera and the Funicular del Tibidabo, neither of which is operated by TMB.

 Technical parameters

 The railway has a single track configuration with a passing loop between stations.
 The track is 758 m long and rises 76 m at a maximum 18% gradient.
 The railway has a maximum speed of 10 m/s.

 History

 The railway was opened in 1928 in order to serve the 1929 Barcelona International Exposition.
 Until around 1970, the funicular included a second upper stage that linked the current upper station with Montjuïc Castle.
 This connection is now provided by the Montjuïc Cable Car.

 In preparation for the 1992 Summer Olympics, the railway was extensively reconstructed that year in order to serve the Estadi Olímpic Lluís Companys stadium and other Olympic facilities that were built on the Montjuïc hill.